m6w6/ext-psi/README.md

 ```

 These statements define what library should be `dlopen()`-ed to look up symbols from declarations.
-They must only occur once in a file.
 When a `lib` statement is omitted, stdlib is assumed.

 ### Declarations